isomerpages/pa-shapinghearts/_programmes/Art Exhibitions/Our Tampines Hub.md

 with contributions from local and Asia-Pacific artists.
 The exhibition is segmented into three zones: Past, Present and Future.</p>
 <p></p>
-<p><strong>[ 13 - 28 Sep] HeARTcade</strong>
+<p><strong>[ 13 - 28 Sep] HeARTcade </strong>
 </p>
 <p>Experience what it’s like to play sports with a disability through wheelchair
 basketball, blindfolded football, and adaptive hockey.</p>
 <p></p>
-<p>Browse and purchase original paintings and meaningufl merchandise at the
+<p>At the exhibition, you can explore and purchase original artworks and
-exhibition — including tote bags, T-shirts, and more. <strong>100% of the proceeds go directly to supporting artists with disabilities</strong>, empowering their creative journeys and livelihoods.</p>
+meaningful merchandise like tote bags and T-shirts.
+All proceeds go directly to supporting artists with disabilities.
+We look forward to seeing you there!</p>
 <p></p>
 <p></p>
 <p></p>